breatfr/kindroid/README.md

 ![Preview](https://raw.githubusercontent.com/breatfr/kindroid/main/preview%20selfies%20script.jpg)
 - add a checkbox to see all images
 - add a button to download all images (use it after enable see all images)
-## How to install the userscripts in few steps
+## How to install the userscripts in few steps on PC
 1. Install Violentmonkey browser extension
     - Chromium based browsers link: https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag
         - Brave